pictures (Anton Dommerholt, 2012) courtesy of

 In the1980's the neighborhood around the farm gradually became urbanized.
 The farm could not comply to the new EU rules and Herman Kip had to finish keeping cattle.

-The site nowadays is a museum
+Currently the site is managed as a museum

 Before he became ill and had to be hospitalized, Kip had arranged that after his death the farmhouse would be legated to the city of Zutphen.

 The local authorities have allocated a budget to establish a small visitors centre situated apart from the house.
-Visitors can watch an introductory video about Herman Kip and can buy two booklets with photograpgs of Kip's works, i.e. his landscapes and his paintings of flowers.
+Visitors can watch an introductory video about Herman Kip and can buy two booklets with photographs of Kip's works, i.e. his landscapes and his paintings of flowers.

 * Website of the Museum Boer Kip (in dutch)